 - Then, most importantly, act on those new beliefs.
 (Because actions holler where words whisper.)

-You’re gonna have to do some work:
+You’re gonna have to do some work to overcome your subconscious running the show

 Sorry to say, thinking positive and having good intentions won’t cut it.
 As any kid on Christmas morning can tell you, doing something matters much more than talking about it.
 (Would you rather have the bicycle under the tree or just talk about it being there?)
 The only way I know of to get moving in the direction you tell yourself you want it to go is to get your beliefs and your actions to line up.
 So if you tell yourself you’re worthy of having nice things, then you need to go out and buy yourself nice things.
 If you tell yourself you deserve to have your dream job, then you need to take steps, right now and daily, toward getting that job.
 See what I mean?
 Your new beliefs and what you’re actually doing need to both be headed in the same direction.

-So make yourself a new roadmap:
+So make yourself a new roadmap

 It’s been my experience that until you address the subconscious beliefs that are guiding you, you’ll likely keep sabotaging all your own efforts.
 You’re likely to keep finding yourself where you don’t want to be.
 A wrong map won’t get you to the right destination.
 Neither will the wrong beliefs.
 I promise you that’s true.
 So do yourself a kindness and find out what you really believe.
 Then change your beliefs to ones that serve you better.
 Draw yourself a new roadmap.
 Let your subconscious follow that instead.